krypt0nn/flowerpot/README.md

-# libflowerpot - a blockchain framework library written on rust
+# libflowerpot - a blockchain framework library written in rust

 > In development, not ready for production use until `v1.0.0` release!